-This is an unconventional methods course, because we'll be looking at two very different kinds of methods; literature and code.
+This is an unconventional methods course, because we'll be looking at two very different kinds of methods in tandem. literature and code.
+Your work should be balanced between these, so you can think about how to use the methods we learn.